1101712/Local-Talks/README.md

     Admins will have the ability to ban users and send them personal messages or warnings about undesirable actions.

 #### General Enhancements

-- **Pagination:**
-    Implement pagination for profile pages and for listing posts by categories or search results.

 - **Location Mapping:**
     Allow users to add a location related to the post on a map.